What is the Academic Resource Commons?

 Why do I need to log in to use the space?

-There are three reasons.
+There are two reasons.
 First, we want to know patterns of usage, so that we can respond accordingly (for example, if we know that lots of students are logging in for Economics tutoring at a time when we only have one tutor working, that information will allow us to move things around to work better for the students who need help).
 Second, we want to know if our services work, so that we know how to make improvements.
-Third, components of ARC programming are funded by grants, and we collect information on utilization of our services so that we can let funders know how we’re spending their money.

 Who are the peer tutors?